dhik-a/dhik-a/README.md

   </a>
 </div>

 Rumah123 is a market-leading property portal in Indonesia with an average of 300K active users.
 Our goal is to connect property agents and real estate developers with potential buyers/renters in various big cities in Indonesia.
-I was part of the special team assigned to rebuild the Rumah123 App using Flutter and responsible for the app's continuous improvement since.
+I was part of the special team assigned to rebuild the Rumah123 mobile App using Flutter and responsible for the app's continuous improvement since.

 #